-And credit card interest rates run high: According to June 2017 data from CreditCards.com, the national average credit card APR was 15.96 percent.
+And credit card interest rates run high: According to March 2023 data from the Federal Reserve, the national average credit card APR was 20.09%.
 If you continue to make minimum payments, the compounding interest can make it difficult to pay off your credit card debt.

 Sherry says, “You’ll pay more interest the longer you make minimum payments because your balance is still subject to finance charges until it’s paid off.”

 - Each credit card company has its own minimum payment policy